Who We Are

 Tanya Wilkins – 2014-2015

-by Women United
+Initiatives and Events Supported by Women United

 ReadingPals focuses on intervention and reading readiness.
 Caring adults are matched one-to-one with a student who has been identified as a struggling reader.
 Using a developed curriculum, ReadingPals commit one hour a week for the school year to read to the same child and work on literacy skills.
 Each student takes home a brand new free book every week.